J-F-Liu/knowledge/src/Computer/vision.md

 \end{bmatrix}h=0
 $$

-When we are given n points, we have n above equations, which can be written in matrix equation as $Lx = 0$, where L is a 2n×9 matrix.
+When we are given n points, we have n above equations, which can be written in matrix equation as $Lh = 0$, where L is a 2n×9 matrix.
 As h is defined up to a scale factor, the solution is well known to be the right singular vector of L associated with the smallest singular value (or equivalently, the eigenvector of $L^TL$ associated with the smallest eigenvalue).

 Using the knowledge that $r_1$ and $r_2$ are orthonormal, we have